jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 This is an email reply-to address specified by you to receive replies from your users.
 Your service cannot go live until at least one email address has been set up for this.
 To set up:

 1. Log into your GOV.UK Notify account.
-1. Go to Settings.
+1. Go to _Settings_.
-1. Check that you are in the correct service; if you are not, click Switch service in the top right corner of the screen and select the correct one.
+1. Check that you are in the correct service; if you are not, click _Switch service_ in the top right corner of the screen and select the correct one.
-1. Go to the Email section and click Manage on the Email reply to addresses row.
+1. Go to the Email section and click _Manage_ on the "Email reply to addresses" row.
-1. Click Change to specify the email address to receive replies, and click Save.
+1. Click _Change_ to specify the email address to receive replies, and click _Save_.

 If you omit this argument, your default email reply-to address will be set for the notification.